-- Load Number - Disposal Vessel Name (or Number) and Type (e.g., scow) - Estimated Volume of Load - Description of Material Disposed - Source of Dredged Material (i.e., channel or reach name) - Date, Time and Position at Initiation and Completion of Disposal Event
+- d.
+Captain of Disposal or Tow Vessel

+- e.
+Estimated Volume of Load

+- f.
+Description of Material Disposed

+- g.
+Source of Dredged Material (i.e., channel or reach name)

+- h.
+Date, Time and Location at Initiation and Completion of Disposal Event